cyrille-kone/VASGA/README.md

 ### Task 3

 For this task, we used the same pipeline, but applied to a toy dataset (taken from <code>scikit-learn</code>).
 The goal of this task is to be able to visualize the SGD process as well as a realization of the OU process.

+### Linear model

+For this experiment we use the <a href="https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009"> Red Wine quality dataset </a>, trying to predict using a linear model the quality of a red wine given some chemical properties.
+The all pipeline of the experiment is in the notebook <code> linear_model.ipynb </code> where you can follow the experiment and execute the cells step by step.
+The code for the experiment is in <code>./variational_sgd/</code>.
 ## Resources

 https://stats.stackexchange.com/questions/60680/kl-divergence-between-two-multivariate-gaussians